 In the work situation, especially when you just started a new job or get a new boss, it is essential for you to find out everything you can about your manager.
 Knowing what your boss will be expecting from you plays a very important role.
 You may have concluded that living up to the expectations of your boss might not be easy.
 No boss is the same, they will all react differently to various people and situations.
 Neither are you, dear reader, you also differ from one to the other.
 What will work in one case might not in another matter.

 I would appreciate to learn more about your experiences with your bosses and you are very welcome to share them here in the comment box.
 As this site aims to help people having trouble with their bosses, I might be able to steer you in the right direction.
-I have also dedicated an article about recognising when you might be on your way out, which you can read here.
+I have also dedicated an article about recognizing when you might be on your way out, which you can read here.

-Moreover, I can aso advise you, when you get laid-off through whatever reason and you are completely surprised or maybe devastated.
+Moreover, I can also advise you, when you get laid-off through whatever reason and you are completely surprised or maybe devastated.
 Well, again this is a reason to get active immediately and I am showing you the possibilities you have in this article.